xtuml/mc/doc/notes/8257_oal2masl/8257_oal2masl_ant.md

 5.4.2 Cons
 5.4.2.1 This approach will take much longer than previous options.
 5.4.2.2 Making small modifications in this approach may be more expensive.
+5.4.2.3 One of the fundamental reasons that makes this approach more expensive is that it implements all of MASL.
+The requirements can be met by implementing only the parts of MASL necessary to map OAL.

 ### 5.5 Parser-Based Conversion
 There exists an antlr grammar of OAL.
 We have antlr and Xtext grammars